 If you wish to submit a book proposal, please complete the Stockholm University Press Book Proposal submission form online.
 You will need to register a user name and choose a password in order to submit your proposal.
-If you would like to edit the proposal offline, you need to download the form (Word file) and save it on a safe drive until you are happy with the result.
+If you would like to edit the proposal offline, you need to download the form (Word file) and save it on a safe drive until you are ready to submit.

-The Publishing Committee of Stockholm University Press consist of selected representatives from all four faculties at Stockholm University.
-This committee is making all final decisions about book proposals and book publishing.
+The Publishing Committee at Stockholm University Press consist of elected academic representatives from all four faculties at Stockholm University.
+This committee makes all final decisions about book proposals and book publishing.
 Read more about the work in the committee here.

-To ensure that the books published by Stockholm University Press follows best practices for academic output, we require all authors to clearly state in their manuscripts that the data has been collected according to the ethical research code in each respective country.
+To ensure that the books published by Stockholm University Press follow best practice for academic output, we require all authors to clearly state in their manuscripts that the data has been collected according to the ethical research code in each respective country.

 For Swedish authors, we recommend to use the Codex of the Swedish Research Council specific for humanities and social sciences, in Swedish and in English.
 Guidelines for any research with human subjects in Swedish and in English.
 There are also guidelines for research within natural sciences and technology in Swedish and in English.
 Researchers collecting data and conducting research in other countries should follow guidelines relevant to their context.

-Once the proposal is accepted for publication the author can submit the full length manuscript via the manuscript management system.
-Instructions on how to submit is included in the acceptance letter from the Publisher.
+Once the proposal is accepted for publication the author can submit the full-length manuscript via the manuscript management system.
+Instructions on how to submit are included in the acceptance letter from the Publisher.